oaqa/FlexNeuART/README.md

 ## FlexNeuART
 Flexible classic and NeurAl Retrieval Toolkit, or shortly `FlexNeuART` (**intended pronunciation** flex-noo-art) is a substantially reworked `knn4qa` package.  `FlexNeuART` is under active development.
 Detailed description and documentaion is to appear.
 Description of the `knn4qa` is given below.

-## MSMARCO DOC leaderboard submissions
+## MSMARCO Document ranking task (leaderboard submissions)

-Methods and models used in [MSMARCO Document ranking task](https://microsoft.github.io/msmarco/):
+Methods and models used in [MSMARCO Document ranking task](https://microsoft.github.io/msmarco/#docranking):

 1. ``August 20th, 2020	MRR=0.256``  : a multi-field BM25 scores combined with IBM Model 1 scores.
 This is purely non-neural submission.
 2. ``August 27th, 2020	MRR=0.368``  : the output of the traditional pipeline (with MRR=0.256) is re-ranked using BERT **BASE**.